marcinwanczyk/quaternion-neural-networks/README.md

 [LPCVAI2023](https://lpcv.ai/2023LPCVC/introduction)

 # Labels
-The model contains 13 classes seen below on the chart, additionaly containing the class distribution of each pixel from the ground-truth images.<br>
+The model contains 13 classes seen below on the chart, additionaly the class distribution of each pixel from the ground-truth images is visible.<br>

 ![Class Distribution](screenshots/class_distribution.png)